 Remuneration to employees for time not worked – includes vacation pay and compensation; pay for stoppage of work, pay during strike and lockouts, partial pay for leave in the case of decrease in work volume or temporary decrease in orders, pay for time spent in vocational training and obtaining formal education.
 This also includes benefits and premiums (Christmas benefit, quarterly bonus, cost of living compensation, etc.), if the calculation of these payments is not based on the time actually worked, and payments in kind.

 Employees working under a contract of employment, contract of service or the Civil Service Act are covered.

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.

 3.6.
 Statistical population The total membership or population or "universe" of a defined class of people, objects or events.

-Economically active units – enterprises, institutions, organisations (excl. non-profit associations and foundations with fewer than 50 employees and sole proprietors without employees)
+Economically active units – enterprises, institutions, organisations (excl. economic units without employees)

 3.7.
 Reference area The country or geographic area to which the measured statistical phenomenon relates.